DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 Now that thats changign, might lookk into liking notes?

 Trouble with Log in set up, taking me straight to log in but not findgin tempate - fixed by adding quote/login.html to url

+Add {% blocktrans %} and {% trans 'Register:' %} - translation for text to user language- later on if possible